Heihaizi: History

-The desire for China to expand and grow economically following the Cultural Revolution became the driving force behind the One-Child policy because such a goal could not be achieved without slowing population growth and limiting the population to 1.1–1.2 billion by 2000.
-Implementation of the One-child policy included incentivizing families using privileges regarding education, living accommodations, and access to health care as well as monetary aid.
-They also discouraged having more than one child by penalizing families by limiting or removing their access to those same privileges.
+The desire for China to expand and grow economically following the Cultural Revolution became the driving force behind the one-child policy because the Chinese Communist Party believed such a goal could not be achieved without slowing population growth and limiting the population to 1.1–1.2 billion by 2000.
+Implementation of the one-child policy included incentivizing families using privileges regarding education, living accommodations, and access to health care as well as monetary aid.
+Having more than one child was also discouraged by penalizing families by limiting or removing their access to those same privileges.